About Us - I've been doing this for quite a while now...

 Having left school, I attended Art College, studying Sculpture and Ceramics at Camberwell School of Arts and Crafts in London, UK.

-I started my career in creative arts back in autumn 1978, mixing photo processing chemicals at one of London’s professional processing laboratories.
+I started my career in the creative arts back in autumn 1978, mixing photo processing chemicals at one of London's professional film processing laboratories.
 These were very common at that time.
 I moved from lab to lab, picking up invaluable experience in photo processing and graphics arts techniques.
 This includes, but is not limited to: Photo processing: Interneg production, Kodak: C22, C41, E4, E6 Film processing.
 C Type, R Type, R14 Type Photo printing.
-I am a professional colour printer and duper.
+I am a professional colour printer and duper. (if you have to ask what a duper is, it's too late to learn and has no value anymore .
 I learned Photo composition under Peter Grant at Gilcrest Studios in Covent Garden.
-I spent far too much time in the photo processing industry
+I spent far too much time in the photo processing industry.

 This period finished when I had reached a point where I could go no further than as a production manager at CETA Print.